yellobyte/TLV320DAC3101/README.md

 ### Example 3: BiQuad (4th order) High Pass Filter

 The TLV320DAC3101 has two cascaded BiQuad (2nd order) high pass filters pro channel activated.
 Together they form a high pass filter of 4th order per channel, which has a much steeper filter curve than a single BiQuad filter alone.
 Therefore frequencies below the set corner frequency get strongly attenuated.
+Q is chosen differently to keep -3dB attenuation at fc.

 ```c
 ...